glutanimate/anki-addons-misc/ankiweb.md

 **Features**

-- Color-coded overview of past and future review activity: Hues of green for past reviews, Shades of grey for pending reviews
+- Color-coded overview of past and future review activity: Hues of green for past reviews, shades of grey for pending reviews
-- Tooltips provide additional information on each day (negative review counts signify pending/future reviews)
+- Tooltips provide additional information on each day
 - Ability to navigate between different years
 - Clicking on a day will draw up the cards seen on that day in the browser.
 In case of a future date all cards that are due on that day will be shown instead
 - Going to the overview page of a specific deck will show deck-specific information